Best Tips to Port Forward Your IP Camera

 Here at Camcloud the topic of port forwarding your IP camera comes up often.
 I thought it was time we refreshed some tips and tricks I use to setup port forwarding.
-In order to view your camera outside your local network you need to port forward the camera.
+In order to view your IP camera outside your local network you need to port forward the camera.

 - Login to your camera’s admin interface and go to the network settings area.
 Confirm what port has been assigned to your camera.
 Often it will be port 554, 80 or 88 but could be anything.

 - Now login to your router and look for a menu called ‘port forwarding’ (sometimes it will be under an “Application and Gaming” menu).
 Once in this menu, create a rule to forward the port selected from Step (1) to the internal (192.168.x.x or 10.x.x.x) IP address of your camera.
 Be sure to assign the port number to both the internal and external ports.
 If there is a protocol option, choose TCP or BOTH.

 First of all it is important to know what port you need to forward.
 This depends on the type of camera.
 For example if you are setting up a Foscam camera typically you only need one port, HTTP (usually port 80 or 88 in the case of Foscam).
 Some cameras will require you to setup the RTSP port (usually port 554).
 Some require BOTH the RTSP and HTTP port.
 If you are setting up your camera on Camcloud, it will ask you for one or both of the ports and that is how you will know what to port forward.
 Log into your camera’s web interface to verify the ports that are used.

 Tip #2: Use help resources